RufaelDev/EventMessageTrackSamples/README.md

 It prints random events to the std::out.
 Subsequently it prints the Event message track samples formatting.

-Examples are for illustrative purpose.
+Examples are for illustrative purpose and written to std::out.

 ## dash_event_fmp4.cpp